n8n6j492wj-tech/oaajp-final-project-emb-ai/README.md

+# Final Project

-# Emotion Detection Project
+## Emotion Detection Application

-This project is part of my final assignment.
+This is my Final Project for AI-Based Web Application Development and Deployment.

+This project detects emotions from text using Natural Language Processing (NLP).